carapace-sh/carapace-pixi/docs/src/sandcastle.md

 ## VHS

-[VHS] visually validates the behaviour in a virtual terminal.
+[VHS] visually confirms the behaviour in a virtual terminal.

 ![](./sandcastle/vhs.gif)